johnkerl/miller/docs/src/manpage.md

        --ousv or --ousvlite     Use USV format for output data.
        --oxtab                  Use XTAB format for output data.
        --pprint                 Use PPRINT format for input and output data.
-       --tsv                    Use TSV format for input and output data.
+       --tsv or -t              Use TSV format for input and output data.
-       --tsv or -t              Use TSV-lite format for input and output data.
+       --tsvlite                Use TSV-lite format for input and output data.
        --usv or --usvlite       Use USV format for input and output data.
        --xtab                   Use XTAB format for input and output data.
        -i {format name}         Use format name for input data.
 For example: `-i csv`